 - Type: Continuing Care Retirement Community (CCRC)

-- Price: Entry fee + monthly fee model
+- Price: Entry fee ($350,000-$1,500,000+) plus monthly fees ($3,000-$6,000+)

-- Best for: Those wanting lifetime care guarantees
+- Best for: Those wanting lifetime care guarantees with resort-style living

 The Glenview at Pelican Bay

-- Type: CCRC
+- Type: CCRC within Pelican Bay

-- Location: Within Pelican Bay
+- Location: Direct access to Pelican Bay amenities including private beach

 Moorings Park

-- Type: CCRC with Grey Oaks location
+- Type: CCRC with multiple campuses

-- Price: Premium
+- Price: Premium entry and monthly fees

-- Best for: Luxury-focused retirees
+- Best for: Luxury-focused retirees who want top-tier care and aesthetics

 Valencia Golf and Country Club

-- Type: 55+ active adult
+- Type: 55+ active adult community

 - Price: $400,000 - $800,000

-- Best for: Golf-focused active adults
+- Best for: Golf-focused active adults who don't need continuing care

 Healthcare in Naples